Valkinsenn/frontend-mentor--calculator-app-main/README-template.md

 ### Useful resources

 - [Google](https://www.google.com) - Probably **the** most valuable tool in a web developers arsenal, frontend or backend.
 Any search engine would do, though.
-- [Kevin Powell | Dark mode theme switch example](https://codepen.io/kevinpowell/pen/EMdjOV?editors=0010) - This Codepen and the corresponding video helped me to better understand storing stuff in the browser's cache.
+- [Kevin Powell | Dark mode theme switch example](https://codepen.io/kevinpowell/pen/EMdjOV?editors=0010) - This Codepen and the corresponding video [here](https://www.youtube.com/watch?v=wodWDIdV9BY) was instrumental in helping me to understand how to create themes to switch back and forth between at will.
+It also helped me better understand storing stuff, like theme data, in the browser's cache.
 - [Stack Overflow | Watching a form for changes](https://stackoverflow.com/questions/10760847/entire-form-onchange) - This gave me a quick refresher on getting JavaScript to watch a form for changes.
 - [Stack Overflow | Getting JavaScript to swap between different radio buttons](https://stackoverflow.com/a/16108679) - This helped with getting JavaScript to change which radio buttons a checked in a form.
 - [Web Dev Simplified | Building a Calculator with JavaScript](https://www.youtube.com/watch?v=j59qQ7YWLxw) - I could not have gotten the calculator to function properly without this invaluable tutorial.
 It also helped reinforce my budding knowledge of JavaScript classes (still got a ways to go, though).